 Take an Epsom Salt Bath

 One effective way to reduce soreness is to take a nice, relaxing bath after a ride.
 There are a couple of options for baths depending on what your body needs.
 A warm or hot bath will increase blood flow and help relax muscles, whereas a cold bath will constrict blood vessels, which reduces inflammation.
 You can also add Epsom salt to the bath to help decrease swelling, or essential oils to aid with relaxation.
+You can purchase my favorite Epsom salt here from Amazon!

 Allow Your Body to Recover

-Taking steps to mitigate soreness is just as important after a ride as it is before.
-Eating a healthy and balanced meal ensures that your body receives the necessary nutrients to aid the healing process.
-The mending of bumps, bruises, and microtears from a day of riding all starts with a complete meal after your ride.
 Sleep may be the most important part of recovery, as this is when your body does the majority of its healing.
 Try to get a restful night’s sleep after every ride to allow your body the opportunity to heal itself.

 Supplements and Ointments